bchareyre/yade-mpi/doc/sphinx/formulation.rst

 	\vec{K}_{ij}=\sum_k (K_{Nk}-K_{Tk})\vec{n}_{i}\vec{n}_{j}+K_{Tk}=\sum_j K_{Nk}\left((1-\xi)\vec{n}_{i}\vec{n}_{j}+\xi\right)

 with $i$ and $j\in\{x,y,z\}$.
 Equations :eq:`eq-dtcr-axes` and :eq:`eq-dtcr-particle-stiffness` determine $\Dtcr$ in a simulation.
 A similar approach generalized to all 6 DOFs is implemented by the :yref:`GlobalStiffnessTimeStepper` engine in Yade.
-The derivation of generalized stiffness including rotational terms is very similar but not developped here, for simplicity.
+The derivation of generalized stiffness including rotational terms is very similar but not developed here, for simplicity.
 For full reference, see "PFC3D - Theoretical Background".

 Note that for computation efficiency reasons, eigenvalues of the stiffness matrices are not computed.
 They are only approximated assuming than DOF's are uncoupled, and using diagonal terms of $K.M^{-1}$.
 They give good approximates in typical mechanical systems.